Skip to main content

 Anti-Poverty Week supports the Australian community to have an increased understanding of poverty and to take action collectively to end it.

 Since 2002, we’ve been active every year in the week around the 17th of October, the United Nations Day for the Eradication of Poverty.
 During this week, we encourage all Australians to take action and focus on positive solutions to end poverty.
-We work with our network of diverse voices and organisations in order to increase awareness of poverty in Australia and globally.
-At a national and state level we are reaching out to some new audiences who are not already at the forefront of this work including employers and those in rural and regional Australia as well as re-energising our connection with younger Australians.
+We work with our network of diverse voices and organisations in order to increase awareness of poverty in Australia.
+We reach out to audiences who are not already at the forefront of this work including younger Australians and Federal politicians.

 Each year we choose an evidence-based solution to be a focus and partner with the leading campaign/organisation in that space to take action to end poverty.
-In Anti-Poverty Week 2022 we called on all our Parliamentarians to legislate to halve child poverty by 2030.
-In Anti-Poverty Week 2021 we called on governments to unlock poverty for families and children and all affected by pandemic poverty by raising income support above the poverty line and investing in social housing.
+In Anti-Poverty Week 2023 we joined with the Valuing Children Initiative to urge our Federal Parliamentarians to legislate to end child poverty.
+In Anti-Poverty Week 2022 we called for a commitment to halve child poverty by 2030.
+In 2021 we called on governments to unlock poverty for families and children and all affected by pandemic poverty by raising income support above the poverty line and investing in social housing.
 We have supported the Raise the Rate for Good and Everybody’s Home campaigns each year since 2019.

-We will be continuing to encourage a range of activities in regions, towns and cities from individuals and organisations focusing on this issue or any particular aspect of poverty they are most concerned about.
+We encourage a range of activities in regions, towns and cities from individuals and organisations our particular solution focus on any aspect of poverty they are most concerned about.

 You can stay up to date by signing up to our eNewsletter here.